sonata-nfv/sonata-nfv.github.io/component_installation.md

 ### Installation instructions

--   On a clean Ubuntu 16.04 installation
+-   On a clean Ubuntu 16.04 installation, the following commands install and configure the service platform.

 ```
 sudo apt-get install -y software-properties-common